Skip to main content

 When Lenders Require a Co-Signer

 Lenders require a co-signer when the primary applicant's file doesn't meet minimum underwriting thresholds on its own.
 Common trigger situations: Credit score below lender minimum — a co-signer with stronger credit can bring the blended file above the approval threshold.
-Insufficient time in business — a co-signer with an established credit profile and business history can substitute for the primary applicant's thin track record.
+Insufficient time in business — a co-signer with an established credit profile and business history can substitute for the primary applicant's thin track record; businesses under two years old are also the segment most likely to need to weigh a startup loan against an SBA program in the first place.
 Revenue or cash flow below floor — a co-signer with demonstrated financial capacity signals to the lender that there is additional recovery ability beyond the primary borrower.
-Undercollateralized file — particularly for SBA loans, where collateral must be pledged to the extent available under SBA SOP 50 10, a co-signer who owns additional real estate or assets can plug the collateral gap.
+Undercollateralized file — particularly for SBA loans, where collateral must be pledged to the extent available under SBA SOP 50 10, a co-signer who owns additional real estate or assets can plug the collateral gap; see secured vs unsecured business loan for how collateral changes the underwriting math.
 Business structure risk — for newer LLCs or corporations without a lengthy operating history, lenders may require one or more co-signers who have personal financial depth beyond the business entity itself.

 Spousal Co-Signers: ECOA Regulation B Restrictions